UW-GAC/pie/README.md

 # TOPMed DCC Phenotype Inventory Explorer (PIE)

 The TOPMed data coordinating center (DCC) uses the web app PIE as a central location for viewing and searching TOPMed phenotype data.
 It is primarily of use for our work on phenotype harmonization.
+PIE can be found at topmedphenotypes.org, with most of the app available only behind a login.

 ## Features
 The main features of PIE are described below.